samishken/lab/EKS/EKS_intro.md

 Amazon **Elastic Kubernetes Service (EKS)** is a fully managed Kubernetes service provided by AWS.
 It simplifies running Kubernetes workloads by handling the setup of the **control plane**, **security**, and **high availability**, allowing you to focus on managing your applications.

+### what comes with EKS cluster when we create it besides control and data planes?
+* OIDC Endpoint
+- - - - OIDC give us authentication for things that want to call into the cluster and integrate into AWS.
+- - - - We use it to to map ourself to IAM identities.
+* add-ons
+* logging -> aws cloudwatch
+* authentication -> configmaps

+### What connects the control plane to the data plane?
+The EKS control plane connects to the worker nodes using:
+- The Kubernetes API (via public or private endpoint)
+- IAM authentication and TLS for secure communication
+- The control plane talks to the nodes using the **Kubelet** and **Kube Proxy** running on those nodes.
+- Communication happens over **HTTPS (port 443)**, and traffic can go over the **public internet** or **private VPC endpoints**, depending on configuration.
+Would you like this saved as a .md file or added to a document?

 ---

 ## 🧠 EKS Architecture Overview